b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

 In this section, we consider the $b$-coloring problem parameterized by the clique-width of the input graph.
 We will work with decompositions of bounded \emph{module-width}, which is equivalent for our purposes, see Theorem~\ref{thm:cw:mw}.

 The main contribution of this section is an algorithm that given a graph $G$ on $n$ vertices and one of its rooted branch decompositions of module-width $\givenmw$, and an integer $k$, decides whether $G$ has a $b$-coloring with $k$ colors in time $n^{2^{\calO(\givenmw)}}$.
-Before we proceed, we observe that the exponential dependence on $\givenmw$ of the degree of the polynomial in the runtime is probably difficult to avoid. \begin{proposition} The \textsc{$b$-Coloring} problem on graphs on $n$ vertices given together with a linear rooted branch decomposition of module-width $\givenmw$ cannot be solved in time $n^{2^{o(\givenmw)}}$, unless \ETH fails. \end{proposition} \begin{proof} Fomin et al.~\cite{Fomin2018} showed that the \textsc{Graph Coloring} problem which given a graph $G$ and an integer $k$ asks for a proper coloring of $G$ with $k$ colors cannot be solved in time $n^{2^{o(\givenmw)}}$ unless \ETH fails, where $\givenmw$ is the module-width of a given linear branch decomposition of the input graph.
+Before we proceed, we observe that \bcol is \Wone-hard in this parameterization, and that the exponential dependence on $\givenmw$ of the degree of the polynomial in the runtime is probably difficult to avoid. \begin{proposition} The \bcol problem on graphs on $n$ vertices parameterized by their module-width $\givenmw$ is \Wone-hard and cannot be solved in time $n^{2^{o(\givenmw)}}$, unless \ETH fails.
+Moreover, the hardness holds even when a linear branch decomposition of width $\givenmw$ is provided. \end{proposition} \begin{proof} Fomin et al.~\cite{Fomin2018} showed that the \textsc{Graph Coloring} problem which given a graph $G$ of module-width $w$ and an integer $k$ asks for a proper coloring of $G$ with $k$ colors cannot be solved in time $n^{2^{o(\givenmw)}}$ unless \ETH fails, even when a linear branch decomposition of module-width $w$ is provided.
 Using \textsc{Graph Coloring} in this setting as a starting point of a reduction, we can add a $k$-clique to the input graph.
 The resulting graph has a $b$-coloring with $k$ colors if and only if the original graph has a proper coloring with $k$ colors (take the vertices in the $k$-clique as the $b$-vertices).
-It is not difficult to see that the given branch decomposition can be extended to include the vertices of the added $k$-clique without increasing its module-width. \end{proof}
+It is not difficult to see that the given branch decomposition can be extended to include the vertices of the added $k$-clique without increasing its module-width by too much. \Wone-hardness parameterized by $\givenmw$ can be observed using the same argument, even as a consequence of an earlier result~\cite{FominEtAl2010}. \end{proof}